INSPIRE-MIF/2017.2/model-transformations/SimpleCodelistReference.md

 </tr>
 <tr>
 <td>Solves usability issues:</td>
 <td>The transformed data structure can easily be edited, filtered and symbolized in desktop GIS and web GIS software.
-This transformation also reduces data volume.</td>
+This transformation also reduced data volume significantly in datasets that use in-place encoding of `GeographicalNames`.</td>
 </tr>
 <tr>
 <td>Known usability issues:</td>